Ohio Statehouse: Description

 The Ohio General Assembly chambers are on the second floor.
 Although in general their appearance is similar to their original appearance, the rooms have been modernized in many ways.
 Modern information and communication capabilities have been added.

 The Atrium, which connects the Statehouse with the Senate Building, is a large open space which hosts government functions and ceremonies as well as various meetings and events.
 It is constructed of the same limestone as the two adjoining buildings.

 There are a great number of portraits of governors and lieutenant governors contained in hearing rooms and offices throughout the building, and in public spaces there are several large scale artworks that memorialize individuals or events significant to the state or the nation.
 Ohio artist Howard Chandler Christy is represented with two paintings that depict the signing of the Treaty of Greenville, a seminal event in state history, and a painting that honors another Ohio native, Thomas Edison.
 President Abraham Lincoln visited the building on three different occasions, and a large marble bust erected after his death memorializes him and also depicts the Union victory at Vicksburg.
 The floor of the Statehouse rotunda is composed of almost 5,000 individual pieces of marble, all cut and fitted by hand.
 The design at the center of the floor traces the development of the United States: the 13 stones in the center represent the original colonies; the three rings symbolize areas of territory that enlarged the nation; surrounding the rings is a star burst with 32 points, one for each of the states in the Union when the floor was laid down; and surrounding the entire design is a gray band representing the U.S. Constitution.

+Ohioans in Space

+Ohioans in Space is an oil painting by William D. Hinsch that pays homage to Ohio-born astronauts, including John Glenn, Neil Armstrong, Jim Lovell, Judith Resnik, and Gene Kranz.
+It was commissioned by the Capitol Square Review and Advisory Board to honor achievements of Ohioans in space exploration.
+It is installed in the statehouse rotunda.
+It is the first painting installed in the statehouse rotunda in almost 70 years, since the painting of the Wright brothers was hung.
+It portrays four of Ohio's 26 astronauts, selected for their groundbreaking accomplishments: John Glenn, the first American to orbit Earth; Neil Armstrong who, on Apollo 11, became the first individual to set foot on the Moon; James Jim Lovell, the first astronaut to undertake four spaceflights, including Apollo 8 (the first humans to reach and orbit the Moon) and Apollo 13; and Judith Judy Resnik, one of the pioneering women selected by NASA for spaceflight missions.
+The painting also features Gene Kranz, a NASA flight director from Toledo, Ohio.
+Gene Kranz represents all the people involved in making the space flight possible.